marcmajcher/stemprov-11ty/src/about/cv.md

 ## AWARDS & HONORS

-2021		Roderick P. Hart Student Achievement Award, Moody College of Communication, The University of Texas at Austin, $1000 2018		Austin Critic’s Table Award for Improvised Theater Production
+2023		The Vortex Theatre’s Green New Theatre Symposium 2023		Cohen New Works Festival: A Green Moment to Share 2021		Roderick P. Hart Student Achievement Award, Moody College of Communication, The University of Texas at Austin, $1000 2018		Austin Critic’s Table Award for Improvised Theater Production